estudioChispa/100-days-of-code/r2-log.md

 ## Log

+### R2D44 - April 26, 2018
+Added images to the map annotations.
+Seems like a small thing, but added a lot to the user experience, I think.
+Working on the collectionView for the gallery section. #100DaysOfCode #Swift #iOS

+### R2D43 - April 25, 2018
+At least once a week I forget to tweet about my progress.
+So, even though I didn't mention it yesterday, I did get some stuff done.
+Added a navigation bar where it was needed and worked on a bunch of images. #100DaysOfCode #Swift #iOS

 ### R2D42 - April 24, 2018
 Not a super productive day, but I did figure out a segue thing that had been bugging me. #100DaysOfCode #Swift #iOS